savargeir-byte/New-SkanniApp/OCR_FIXES.md

-# OCR Number Reading Fixes
+buls app# OCR Number Reading Fixes

 ## Problem
 The receipt scanner was not reading numbers correctly from invoices.
 This was due to several issues: